Inline Skating Program FAQ

 Socks

-Alien In-Line requires that all participants wear socks while using our skates.
-Please be sure your students wear or bring socks to class.
-Many elementary classes walk to the gymnasium in their sock-feet (leaving their shoes in the classroom) to save time and clutter.
-If you choose this practice for your school please remember that floors may be slippery and be sure students do not run inside the school.
+All participants must wear socks while using our skates.
+Ensure students wear or bring socks to class.
+Many elementary classes walk to the gym in socks, leaving shoes in the classroom to save time and reduce clutter.
+If your school follows this practice, remind students not to run inside, as floors may be slippery.

 Protective Gear Cleaning

-Alien In-Line protective gear is washed weekly or more often as needed.
-Protective gear bins are stored open whenever possible to allow the gear to breathe.
+We wash Alien In-Line protective gear between schools or more often if needed.
+We store gear bins open to let them breathe.

 Helmets